mohammedhamdhan/tp/docs/DeveloperGuide.md

 - Retrieves all expenses from budgetManager before filtering
 - Checks for empty expense lists and displays an appropriate message
-- Ensures expenses are printed in the correct currency
+- Prints the current currency to ensure user is aware which currency the amounts are printed in
 - Iterates through the expense list while filtering for unsettled expenses
 - Handles edge cases gracefully, such as no unsettled expenses found
 - Uses proper singular/plural formatting for the summary output